Can K-12 Digital Signage Teach Digital Natives? | Chapter 1

 Chapter two of this series will discuss the classroom uses for K-12 digital signage in more detail, but the key takeaway here is that digital signage enables educators to provide students with visual, auditory and kinesthetic stimulation.
 In other words, K-12 digital signage allows teachers to communicate with students in their native language — digital.

 The advantages of using digital signage in schools are numerous.
 It’s a reliable, scalable technology that actually resonates with students.
-It provides an easy-to-use means of connecting older educators to their much more digitally adept students.
+It also provides an easy-to-use means of connecting older educators to their much more digitally adept students.
 With K-12 digital signage in the classroom, educators and students can speak the same language.

 Leveraging the power of K-12 digital signage in the classroom is a step toward the future of education.